jelyncorners/todolist/README.md

-# todolist
+# To-Do List
-A simple to do list using react
+# A simple to do list styled using react.